Sending suspect to China could cost New Zealand millions | Law-Order

 According to court documents, Kim is a South Korean citizen who moved to New Zealand more than 30 years ago with his family when he was 14.

-He is accused of killing a 20-year-old waitress and sex worker, Peiyun Chen, in Shanghai after travelling to the city to visit a different woman who was his girlfriend at the time.
+He is accused of killing a 20-year-old waitress and sex worker, Chen Peiyun, in Shanghai after travelling to the city to visit a different woman who was his girlfriend at the time.

 Chen was found in a Shanghai wasteland on New Year's Eve 2009.
-An autopsy concluded she had been strangled to death, and that she'd also been hit in the head with a blunt object.
+An autopsy concluded she had been strangled to death, and that she had also been hit in the head with a blunt object.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)